-Both the obligor and the obligee shall update and replace said information form (Appendix D) at any time the obligor or obligee change employment or residence.
+Both the obligor and the obligee shall update and replace said information form (Appendix D) at any time the obligor or obligee change employment, residence, phone number, or email address.
 Failure by either party to provide or update the form as required by this rule may be considered an indirect contempt of court.